 Leverkusen is also home to research laboratories and an upscaling plant.
-At the 3D laboratory, filaments, powders and resins for 3D printing are developed and tested.
 Everything started with one outstanding innovation.
 Around eight decades ago, chemist Otto Bayer discovered the plastic polyurethane in Leverkusen, a material that is now essential in many everyday applications.

 We use it everyday as a soft foam, in the form of mattresses, soft furniture and vehicle seats.
 As a rigid foam, it is used in home insulation to keep heat outdoors in the summer and indoors in the winter.
 It ensures that the food in our refrigerators stays fresh.
 Polyurethane also serves as the basis for the coatings, adhesives, and sealants required in many different sectors such as the automotive industry and the construction sector.